Blackhand01/RCC-SSL/rcc-ssrl/src/explainability/trace_explainability.md

         temperature: float = 0.0,
         max_new_tokens: int = 256,
     ) -> Optional[Dict[str, Any]]:
-        """Send (image, concept, question) to the VLM and parse JSON answer.""" image_path = str(image_path)
+        """Send (image, concept, question) to the VLM and parse JSON answer.

+        Expectation: the worker at /worker_generate_stream is a LLaVA-style endpoint that streams JSON objects separated by NUL ('\0'), each with at least a 'text' field and an 'error_code'.
+        """
+        image_path = str(image_path)
         with Image.open(image_path) as im:
             im = im.convert("RGB")